marijnvanh/KVPstorage/README.md

 Compiling:

-Run make to create the binary
+Run make to create the binary.
-For a static binary you can run make static=true
+For a static binary you can run make static=true.

 Executing: